-The pagan festival of Imbolc, also known as the feast of Brigid, marks the midpoint between the Winter Solstice and the Spring Equinox.
+The pagan festival of Imbolc–also known as the feast of Brigid, the Festival of Lights, Candlemas, Lupercalia, Feast of Flames, and the Festival of Milk–marks the midpoint between the Winter Solstice and the Spring Equinox.
 Celebrating the return of the light, it falls at the time when livestock begin giving birth to their young and milk begins to flow again.

 While its name is purported to have a variety of roots and associations, the theme of udders filling with nourishment, grass emerging, and life renewing are pervasive.